History of Coffee in India

 Tastes Like: Chocolate, Spice, Malt

 A bag of Mocha Java Blend Nº 3 coffee beans on a lavender background.
 The white packaging with bold black text and a yellow label highlights 1% for the Planet and Great Coffee, Made Simple—ideal for bold coffee lovers.
-A 1kg bag of Mocha Java Blend Nº 3 sits upright on a purple background.
-The white packaging displays bold black RAVE text and a yellow label showing 1% for the Planet, highlighting its rich coffee beans.
+Two coffee cups on a light background: one holds bold Mocha Java Blend Nº 3, with chocolate, earthy, and hazelnut notes; the other features a latte with art, evoking cocoa and spice—both brewed from this quality blend.

 • 🔥 Best Seller